benmatselby/gollum-page-watcher-action/README.md

 - `SLACK_USERNAME`: The Slack username if you want to define it, otherwise it will be what you have defined in Slack.
 - `SLACK_CHANNEL`: The Slack channel if you want to define it, otherwise it will be what you have defined in Slack.
+- `PAGES_TO_WATCH`: A regex of page titles you want to watch, in order to get a notification.
+If not defined, all pages are watched.

 ## Example